aws/sagemaker-python-sdk/src/sagemaker/sklearn/README.rst

    serving.
 If specified, the estimator will use this image for training and hosting, instead of selecting the appropriate SageMaker official image based on framework_version and py_version.
 Refer to: `SageMaker Scikit-learn Docker Containers
-   <#sagemaker-sklearn-docker-containers>`_ for details on what the Official images support
+   <#sagemaker-sklearn-docker-containers>`_ for details on what the official images support
    and where to find the source code to build your custom image.